Lecodeurenretard/Argument-Parser/README.md

 ##### `cmd::Parser::Parser(const Parser::argList_t& arguments, bool parseZero)`
 Copy all elements of `arguments` into `knownArguments` and all boolean arguments into `knownBoolArguments`, set `parse0` to `parseZero`.

-##### `cmd::Parser::parseReturn_t cmd::Parser::parse(int argc, const char* argv[])`
+##### `cmd::Parser::parseReturn_t cmd::Parser::parse(int argc, const char* argv[], bool guess = false)`
 Try to parse `argv` as an argument sequence entered via terminal.
 If succeed, return a map associating an `std::string` corresponding to a parsed argument with a `cmd::outputType` corresponding to its value.
 If an argument is not found, it will not be in the map except if it's a boolean argument (see the section on the [`Type` enum](#the-type-enum)).
+If `guess` is true, will try to guess unknown arguments' type.
 If an invalid token is found during parsing, will throw a `cmd::Parser::parse_error`.
-May throw an `util::notImplemented` error in certain cases.
+For more information about parsing see [the edge cases](#edge-cases).

 ##### `bool cmd::Parser::isName(std::string str)`
 Check if `str` is a key of `knownArguments`.